Latest scams

 Romance scams

-Criminals will set up fake profiles on dating websites, apps and social media in an attempt to build
+These scams work by exploiting your emotions.
+Fraudsters set up fake profiles on dating websites, apps and social

 If you think you may have been the victim of a scam, report it to us as soon as soon as